 2. Not Choosing the Right Supply Chain Partners and Vendors

-The increasingly global nature of today’s supply chain means even the most stringent quality control measures might not be enough to protect an organization from supply chain risk.
-Nowhere is this truer than in the food, beverage, and supplement businesses.
-In these industries, the safety of products produced is dependent primarily on the quality of the items and ingredients suppliers provide.
+The increasingly global nature of today's supply chain means even the most stringent quality control measures might not be enough to protect an organization from supply chain risk.
+Nowhere is this truer than in the food, beverage, and supplement industries.
+For these businesses, the safety of products produced is dependent primarily on the quality of the items and ingredients suppliers provide.

 Purchasing materials used to make your products must be carefully controlled by establishing close working relationships with your suppliers and managing them to high standards.
-Select suppliers only after appropriate assessments and approvals are complete, and supplier verification is a big part of FSMA and is an essential consideration for companies that want to remain compliant.
+Select suppliers only after appropriate assessments and approvals are complete.
+Supplier verification is a big part of FSMA and is an essential consideration for companies that want to remain compliant.

 Long-term relationships between suppliers and buyers allow for the free flow of feedback and ideas.
-Over time, this can create a more streamlined, effective supply chain that has a positive impact on costs, quality, food safety, and customer service.
-New product development, ordering processes, and inventory control can become a beneficial joint venture, and result in a range of financial and operational benefits for both parties.
+Over time, this can create a more streamlined, effective supply chain that positively impacts costs, quality, food safety, and customer service.
+New product development, ordering processes, and inventory control can become a beneficial joint venture, and result in a broad range of financial and operational benefits.

 3. Not Fostering Communication

 Collaboration is critical for driving innovation.
-In today’s business environment, the most successful companies are those that forge strong, collaborative ties internally, and with customers, partners, suppliers, and other stakeholders.
+In today's business environment, the most successful companies forge strong, collaborative ties internally and with customers, partners, suppliers, and other stakeholders.
 Supply chain management must be a multidisciplinary, cross-functional effort that requires engagement from a wide range of departments, including R&D, quality, regulatory compliance, procurement, and external suppliers and partners.
-It’s the collaboration from a variety of disciplines that leads to success and makes innovation possible.
+It's the collaboration from a variety of disciplines that leads to success and makes innovation possible.

-A recent article by the Grande Customer Ingredients Group had this to say about the importance of collaboration in the food supply chain:
+A recent article by the Grande Customer Ingredients Group discussed the importance of collaboration in the food supply chain: